Reverse discrimination (EU law)

 In EU law, reverse discrimination occurs when the national law of a member state of the European Union provides for less favourable treatment of its citizens or domestic products than other EU citizens/goods under EU law.
 Since the creation of the Single Market, the right of EU citizens to move freely within the EU with their families.
 The right to free movement was codified in EU Directive 2004/38/EC which applies across the whole EEA.
 However, reverse discrimination is permitted in EU law because of the legal principle of subsidiarity, i.e. EU law is not applicable in situations purely internal to one member state.
 This rule of purely internal situation does not apply if the EU citizens can provide a cross-border link, e.g. by travel or by holding dual EU citizenship.
 EU citizens and their families have an automatic right of entry and residence in all EU countries except their own, with exceptions created by a cross-EU state border link.
 For example, an Irish citizen living in Germany with his family before returning to Ireland can apply for EU family rights.
 This is referred to as the Surinder Singh route.
 The cross-border dimension has been the focus of many court cases in recent years, from McCarthy to Zambrano.

 There are different treatments across national laws in the EU, with some EU states such as Italy making equality a legal requirement, while other EU states such as Ireland and Germany allow such reverse discrimination.

-Effects and consequences

-One such example occurred during the 2022 Russian invasion of Ukraine: an Irish citizen, resident in Ukraine was informed by the Irish authorities that he should flee to a Schengen Area or EU country to have visa-free entry for his family, and then gather the documentation necessary to apply for an Irish visa.
-As an Irish citizen, he could enter any EU country with his family without a visa, except Ireland, while all other EU nationals in the same situation would have Irish visa-free entry for their family members in Ireland.